ancwrd1/ipp.rs/ipp/README.md

 This crate implements IPP protocol as defined in [RFC 8010](https://tools.ietf.org/html/rfc8010), [RFC 8011](https://tools.ietf.org/html/rfc8011).

-To add a transport support please choose one of the feature options: `client-isahc` or `client-reqwest`.
+Transport support can be selected by feature options: `client-isahc` or `client-reqwest`.
-If both or none features are selected the `isahc` client will be used.
+The default client is `isahc`.

 Note: for the `reqwest` client a runtime is needed such as `tokio`.